Sequential Randomization Tests Using e-values: Applications for trial monitoring: Disclaimers and Version Control

 \subsection{LLM use statement}

 Large language models were extensively used in this work.
-The author had the idea that perhaps the e-value and e-process machinery could be used to bet against randomization which would result in a continuous trial monitoring tool.
-They uploaded the references in this manuscript to Gemini 3.0 Pro for brainstorming, which quickly resulted in a preliminary version.
-This was refined, tested, and debugged using Claude 4.5 Opus and ChatGPT 5.1 Pro.
-Gemini 3.0 Pro aided with coding for survival approach.
-Claude Opus 4.6 aided with the deaths-only extension and the wage asymmetry analysis in V6.
+Before using LLMs, the author formulated the randomization-betting construction underlying e-RT.
+The author then uploaded the references in this manuscript to Gemini 3.0 Pro for brainstorming and drafting support.
+Subsequent versions were refined, tested, and debugged using Claude 4.5 Opus and ChatGPT 5.1 Pro.
+OpenAI Codex aided the Version 8 and Version 9 repository organization, simulation refactoring, wager-policy comparisons, e-RTc design-wager implementation, and manuscript cleanup.